Ravi (composer)

-Ravi Shankar Sharma (3 March 1926 – 7 March 2012), often referred to mononymously as Ravi, was an Indian music director, who had composed music for several Hindi and Malayalam films.
-After a successful career in Hindi cinema, he took a break from the 1970s to 1984, and made a successful comeback in the Malayalam music scene under the stage name Bombay Ravi.
+Ravi Shankar Sharma (3 March 1926 – 7 March 2012), often referred mononymously as Ravi, was an Indian music director who had composed music for several Hindi and Malayalam films.
+After a successful career in Hindi cinema, he took a hiatus in the 1970s and made a successful comeback in 1982 in the Malayalam music scene under the stage name Bombay Ravi.

 Biography

 Ravi was born in Delhi on 3 March 1926.
 He had no formal training in classical music; instead he learned music by listening to his father sing bhajans.
-He taught himself to play harmonium and other classical instruments and worked as an electrician to support his family.
-In 1950 he decided to shift to Bombay and become a professional singer.
+In 1947 he went meet the famous singer Mohammed Rafi who was singing at the independence day celebration event ‘Jashn e Jamhooriat’ at the Coronation Hotel, Fatehpur, Delhi.
+He told Rafi that he wanted to be music director.
+According to Ravi, Mohammed Rafi advised him to first learn music and notation.
+He taught himself to play harmonium and other classical instruments and worked as an electrician at the Post and Telegraph, Delhi, to support his family.
+In 1950, he decided to shift to Bombay and become a professional singer.
 At first Ravi was homeless, living on the streets and sleeping on Malad railway station at night.
+Later, he lived in a tin house before he became a success story.

-In 1952, Ravi was discovered by Hemant Kumar who hired him to sing backing vocals in Vande Mataram from the film Anand Math.
-Ravi gave several hit songs and received Filmfare nominations for these films: Chaudhvin Ka Chand (1960), Do Badan (1966), Hamraaz (1967), Ankhen (1968), and Nikaah (1982).
+In 1952, Ravi was discovered by Hemant Kumar who hired him to sing backing vocals in Vande Mataram from the film Anand Math (1952 film).
+Hemant Kumar was not very familiar with Urdu language, so Ravi would help him out.

+Ravi composed several hit songs and received Filmfare nominations for the following films: Chaudhvin Ka Chand (1960), Do Badan (1966), Hamraaz (1967), Ankhen (1968), and Nikaah (1982).
 He won Filmfare awards for Gharana (1961) and Khandan (1965).
 His other successful films include Waqt, Neel Kamal and Gumraah.
 His songs Aaj mere yaar ki shaadi hai, Babul ki duyaen leti ja, Doli chadh ke dulhan sasural chali and Mere Yaar Bana hai Dulha became very popular in wedding celebrations.